Course Descriptions

 GENG-1101: Engineering 1

 Overview of the engineering profession: fields, career development, sustainability, health and safety, relation to society, business and entrepreneurship, ethics, equity, and Canada’s Truth and Reconciliation process.
 Academic integrity, strategies for university success, academic regulations, engineering-related extracurricular activities.
-Effective oral and written technical communication: informative and persuasive presentations; resumes and job search communications; technical writing and formatting; information gathering and analysis; research documentation and referencing; the use of visual tools such as graphs, figures, and tables; e-portfolios; and technical reports.
+Effective oral and written technical communication: informative and persuasive presentations; resumes and job search communications; technical writing and formatting; information gathering and analysis; research documentation and referencing; visual tools such as graphs, figures, and tables; e-portfolios; and technical reports.
 (Open only to Engineering students.)
 (3 lecture hours and 1.5 tutorial hours weekly.)

 GENG-1102: Engineering Graphics

 Visualization techniques, graphical communication using sketching, descriptive geometry, and computer-aided design (CAD) for orthographic projection, pictorial drawings, dimensioning, section views, and auxiliary views.
 Reading engineering drawings.
-Engineering graphics e-portfolio and CAD project to develop visualization skills and task completion skills.
+Engineering graphics e-portfolio and CAD project to develop visualization and task completion skills.
 (Open only to Engineering students.)
 (4.5 hours weekly.)

 MATH-1270.
 Linear Algebra (Engineering)